Last modified: October 4, 2016

 The following definitions apply to the SLA:

-- "Downtime Period" means a period of 60 consecutive seconds of Downtime.
-Intermittent Downtime for a period of less than 60 consecutive seconds will not be counted towards any Downtime Periods.
+- "Downtime Period" means a period of one or more consecutive minutes of Downtime.
+Partial minutes will not be counted towards any Downtime Periods.

 - "Monthly Uptime Percentage" means total number of minutes in a month, minus the number of minutes of Downtime suffered from all Downtime Periods in a month, divided by the total number of minutes in a month.

-In order to receive any of the Financial Credits described above, Customer must notify Google technical support within thirty days from the time Customer becomes eligible to receive a Financial Credit.
-Customer must also provide Google with log files showing loss of response to name server queries from Google name servers on specific domain managed by Google Cloud DNS and the date and time they occurred.
-If Customer does not comply with these requirements, Customer will forfeit its right to receive a Financial Credit.
+In order to receive any of the Financial Credits described above, Customer must notify Google technical support within 30 days from the time Customer becomes eligible to receive a Financial Credit.
+Failure to comply with this requirement will forfeit Customer's right to receive a Financial Credit.

-The SLA does not apply to any: (a) features designated Alpha or Beta (unless otherwise set forth in the associated Documentation), (b) features excluded from the SLA (in the associated Documentation), or (c) errors: (i) caused by factors outside of Google’s reasonable control; (ii) that resulted from Customer’s software or hardware or third party software or hardware, or both; (iii) that resulted from abuses or other behaviors that violate the Agreement; or (iv) that resulted from quotas applied by the system and/or listed in the Admin Console.
+The SLA does not apply to any (a) features or Services designated pre-general availability (unless otherwise stated in the associated Documentation); (b) features or Services excluded from the SLA (in the associated Documentation); or (c) errors (i) caused by factors outside of Google's reasonable control; (ii) that resulted from Customer's software or hardware or third party software or hardware, or both; (iii) that resulted from abuses or other behaviors that violate the Agreement; or (iv) that resulted from quotas listed in the Documentation or Admin Console.